There are times in life when we lose track of who we are and why we get up in the morning.

 During the next few days and weeks, look for answers to your questions in nature, in books, and in your conversations with friends.
 Don’t push yourself; let the clues emerge naturally, and, in da Vinci’s words, use curiosità: “An insatiably curious approach to life and an unrelenting quest for continuous learning.”

 Now it’s your turn.
 Do you feel passionless at times?
 If yes, what step can you take right now to replenish your inner resources?
-Please share in the comment section below or on my Facebook page.
+Please share in the comment section below or simply write to me.
 I’d love to hear from you.

 As always, thank you for reading,